ChameleonCloud/networking-wireguard/README.md

 This plugin runs in two components, a mechanism driver on the neutron-server instance, and a separate wireguard-agent that runs on the networking node.
-It may be the case that neutron-server and the wireguard-agent run on the same system.
+It may be the case that neutron-server and the wireguard-agent run on the same host (if the networking host is the same as the control/server host.)

-The mechanism driver is responisble for validating data, updating the neutron database, and communicating with the agent via RPC.
-The agent actually executes the commands that change system networking state, e.g. creating namespaces, configuring interfaces, and so on.
+The mechanism driver is responisble for validating data, updating the Neutron database, and providing Neutron state to the agent via RPC.
+The agent periodically polls the mechanism driver for the current set of relevant ports configured in Neutron and realizes those ports as WireGuard interfaces, configuring peers and potentially moving the interface to a project-specific network namespace.

-This plugin introduces two new types of ports to Neutron (as referenced by their device_owner field):
+At the model layer, this plugin introduces two new types of ports to Neutron (as referenced by their `device_owner` field):

-- `channel:wireguard:spoke`: represents a Wireguard peer that is external to Neutron.
-- `channel:wireguard:hub`: represents a Wireguard peer that Neutron will manage.
+- `channel:wireguard:hub`: represents a WireGuard peer on the networking host side.
-  Neutron will manage the lifecycle of a Wireguard interface for each port of this type.
+  Neutron will manage the lifecycle of a WireGuard interface for each port of this type.

-The _hub ports_ are used to support connecting multiple _spoke ports_ to eachother, or to a wider Neutron network.
-Spoke ports can have multiple hubs specified.
+  These ports can interconnect multiple "spoke" ports, which can be understood as WireGuard peers that do not have full-mesh connectivity to eachother (they must communicate via the central "hub", hence the terminology.)
+- `channel:wireguard:spoke`: represents a WireGuard peer that is external to Neutron.
+  This peer can be located anywhere on the internet, assuming the networking host has a public IPv4 address.

+Spoke ports can have multiple hubs specified if desired.
+They can however only be configured with a single public key.

 ## Expected Input

-This plugin will act on `port_create`, `port_update`, `port_delete`, and `bind_port`
+This plugin will act on `port_create` and `bind_port` actions.
-actions.

 The port object must have the following attributes set:

+### Hub ports

-- binding:device_owner: channel:wireguard:hub
+- `binding:device_owner`: channel:wireguard:hub
-- binding:vif_type: wireguard
-- binding:vif_details:
+- `binding:host`: the hostname of the agent (networking host) to place the WireGuard interface on.
+- `binding:profile`: a JSON representation with the following structure:
-  - wg_pubkey: "public_key" of peer (optional, will be automatically assigned)
+  - public_key: "public_key" of peer (optional, will be automatically assigned)
-  - wg_endpoint: "ip_address:port" of peer (optional, will be automatically assigned)
+  - endpoint: "ip_address:port" of peer (optional, will be automatically assigned)

-or
+- `fixed_ips`: each hub port should be configured with an IPv4 address from a subnet set aside for the WireGuard mesh.

+### Spoke ports

-- binding:device_owner: channel:wireguard:spoke
+- `binding:device_owner`: channel:wireguard:spoke
-- binding:vif_type: wireguard
-- binding:vif_details:
+- `binding:profile`: a JSON representation with the following structure:
-  - wg_pubkey: "public_key" of peer (mandatory)
+  - `public_key`: "public_key" of peer (mandatory)
-  - wg_endpoint: "ip_address:port" (optional)
+  - `endpoint`: "ip_address:port" (optional)
-  - hubs: list of hub port IDs
+  - `peers`: list of hub port Neutron IDs
+- `fixed_ips`: each spoke port should be configured with an IPv4 address from a subnet that a hub has been provisioned on.

 ## Testing